 It’s Carnival Season!
-Since catching the “Carnival bug” when visiting family in Trinidad, I decided to make it to Caribana in Toronto.
+Since catching the “Carnival bug” visiting family in Trinidad, I decided to visit Toronto for their Caribana Parade.
 I also have family there and it is close enough to NY to go for a quick weekend trip via bus (Megabus or Greyhound) or plane (Flights leave from all NYC airports for around the same price).
-We’ve all been carnival virgins at some point.
-Here are some tips that would keep you ready for the road.
+We’ve all been carnival virgins at some point so here are some tips for playing mas for the first time in a Caribbean Carnival.

 Get this EARLY.
-Just like any trip, the longer you wait, the more you spend.
-I’ve proudly taken the Megabus to Canada for $5 booking a ticket in the wee hours of the morning.
-It was probably their error, but it was honored and I was happy.
-Arrange for a pickup via taxi or transportation services.
+Just like any trip, the longer you wait, the more money you spend on flights and lodging.
+Arrange for a pickup from the airport via taxi, friend, or other transportation services.
 If you’re familiar with the area, have GPS, and are able to drive, rent a car.
-There are Carnival Payment plans for hotels and some bands offer group rates and discounts for hotels.
-You can also look into renting guesthouses or use services like Airbnb.
+If you’re playing mas via a group tour, there may be a Carnival Payment plan for lodging and carnival costume.
+You can also look into saving money by renting a guesthouse or using services like Airbnb.